Learn how to stop your iPhone, iPad, or iPod touch from automatically backing up to your computer when you connect it using a USB cable.

 5) When prompted about applying the changes, click on the blue Apply button.

-Another thing to note is that backing up only occurs in iTunes when you sync your iOS device with it.
-So you can actually prevent iTunes from automatically backing up your device by preventing your device from being automatically synced when it’s plugged in and iTunes is launched.
+Another thing to note is that backing up only occurs when you sync your iOS device with it.
+So you can actually prevent Finder or iTunes from automatically backing up your device by preventing your device from being automatically synced when it’s plugged in and iTunes is launched.

 1) Plug your iOS device into your Mac or PC.